Aims and scope

 Electronic submission of articles is used to keep publication costs to a minimum.
 The costs will be covered by a moderate per-page charge paid by the authors.
 The peer-review process also makes use of the Internet.
-It includes an 8-week online discussion period with the original submitted paper and all comments.
+It includes an 8-week online discussion period with the original submitted manuscript and all comments.
 If accepted, the final revised paper will be published online.
-For libraries, hard-copy volumes containing the final papers will be available at minimum cost.

 Ocean Science covers the following fields: